Data Analytics and Visualization Degree Programs – Guide to Choosing a Program

 All industries need data analyst and visualization experts: healthcare, tech, manufacturing, energy, etc. Data from multiple sources is now the norm rather than the exception.
 Sensor data, website traffic, customer transactions (online and in-person), machine diagnostics, when it comes to data entry and exit points, the list is almost endless.

 As such, it should be no surprise that job growth for data analysis and visualization is on the rise.
-Per the Bureau of Labor and Statistics, who categorizes data analysts within Computer Information and Research Scientists, the job outlook is excellent.
-Through the year 2028, the need for data analysts is expected to grow by 16%.
+Per the Bureau of Labor and Statistics (BLS), who categorizes data analysts within Computer Information and Research Scientists, the job outlook is excellent.
+Through the year 2031, the need for data analysts is expected to grow by 21%.

 Additionally, if you earn a degree or certification in data analytics and visualization, you’re not eternally siloed into the data analyst job title.
 Data scientists, business analysts, operations research analysts, and systems analysts are all (technically) data analysts as well.
 Each of these constitutes a specialized form of data analysis with data scientists being at the top of the data analysis hierarchy due to their advanced computational and computer science skillset.

-As to salary, you can earn between $65,784 to $84,418 per year.
+As to salary, the BLS puts the national median at $131,490 as of May 2021.
 Much of your potential earnings as a data analyst depend on where you live and the particular demand within your target industry.
 A data analyst in New York City tends to earn more than one who resides in a smaller city with fewer businesses.
 But, with the continuous increase in enterprises hiring remote teams and individuals, it’s possible to earn a New York City salary without the high cost of being a New York City resident.

 Do you need a degree in data analytics and visualization?
 Again, there are dependencies.
 Do you already have a degree in another field?
 If so, you can self-study by using datasets that directly relate to your initial degree.
 There are numerous MOOCs and “data camps” available for coming up to speed on any missing knowledge and skills.